scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_resources.md

       Burp Intruder
         Enumerate over common directory names

+      Wikto
+        Finding resources that are installed on the webserver via enumeration
+        Ex: domain.com/phpadmin

       Burp's Content Discovery Feature
           Burp uses the following techniques when attempting to discover new content (once new content is found, these steps or then carried out recursively):
             Brute force using built-in lists of common file and directory names